J-1 Visa IT Recruiter Jobs

 Clarify the 2-year home residency requirement early

 Some IT Recruiter placements fall under J-1 categories subject to the two-year home residency requirement, depending on funding source or country of origin.
-Confirm your status with your designated sponsor before accepting an offer to avoid complications if you later apply for H-1B or a green card.
+Confirm your status with your designated sponsor before accepting an offer to avoid complications if you later apply for H-1B visa or a green card.

 Negotiate a training plan that reflects real recruiting work